Policy Analyst Jobs in USA with Visa Sponsorship

 Target university-affiliated research centers

 University-based policy research centers like those at Stanford, MIT, and Chicago are H-1B cap-exempt employers.
 This means no lottery requirement and the ability to file at any time of year.
-Academic policy research roles often lead to published work that can support future O-1 or EB-1 petitions.
+Academic policy research roles often lead to published work that can support future O-1 visa or EB-1 petitions.

 Develop strong quantitative research methods